HussainAther/car_inventory/README.md

    flask run
    ```

-7. Open your web browser and access the API at `http://localhost:5000`.
+7. Open your web browser and access the API at `http://localhost:5000` or the given URL.

 ## Customization